projectacrn/acrn-hypervisor/doc/tutorials/cpu_sharing.rst

 vCPU affinity
 *************

-Currently, we do not support vCPU migration; the assignment of vCPU mapping to pCPU is statically configured in the VM configuration via a vcpu_affinity array.
-The item number of the array matches the vCPU number of this VM.
-Each item has one bit to indicate the assigned pCPU of the corresponding vCPU.
+Currently, we do not support vCPU migration; the assignment of vCPU mapping to pCPU is statically configured by acrn-dm through ``--cpu_affinity``.
 Use these rules to configure the vCPU affinity:

 - Only one bit can be set for each affinity item of vCPU.
 - vCPUs in the same VM cannot be assigned to the same pCPU.